kyverno/KDP/proposals/split_kyverno_controllers.md

 | Policy Controller | Processes policy changes |
 | Cleanup Controller | Processes cleanup policy related admission requests |

-**Note**: other components like the webhook monitor, cetificate manager, policy cache, are not mentioned here as they are they are helpers to a top-level component.
+**Note**: other components like the webhook monitor, cetificate manager, policy cache, are not mentioned here as they are helpers to a top-level component.

 ### Deciding when to split